srl-labs/containerlab/docs/manual/nodes.md

 ### cpu-set

-The `cpu-set` parameter can be used in order to limit the node CPU usage to specific cores of the host system.
+The `cpu-set` parameter can be used to limit the node CPU usage to specific cores of the host system.

 Valid syntaxes: